Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

     </p>
 </figure>

-The behaviour of the curves has nothing to do with the swiss mountains; it just come from the fact that we used a scheduler to vary the lerning rate of our AdamW optimizer.
-But its initialization was not well set and it initialized repeatidly instead of only once, so we find the strange behaviour.
-But it is fixed in the last use of the classifier.
+The behavior of the curves stems from the fact that we used a scheduler to vary the learning rate of our AdamW optimizer.
+However, the initialization was not set correctly, leading to repeated initialization instead of just once, which caused the strange behavior.
+This issue has been fixed in the latest use of the classifier.

-The important point is that it learns well and fast !
-Here is the roc_auc for each class:
+The important point is that it learns well and quickly!
+Here is the ROC AUC for each class:

 <figure>
     <p align="center">